jamesshapiro/riordan-calculator-hooks/README.md

 }
 ```

+2.

-2. run `npm install howler`
+- (a.) run `npm install howler`
+- (b.) run `npm install use-sound`

-3. in your package.json, include the following line:
+3. at the bottom level of your package.json (e.g. right after dependencies), include the following line:

 ```json
 "alias": {